NicoSwag/radiance-notes/Mechanics/Battle Engine Modifications.md

 - Running away will be way harder unless you're at a significantly higher level than the wild pokemon.
 - There is NO gimmicks like megas, dynamax, nothing.
 Fuck you.
 - Catching a Pokemon lets you put it in your team right away.
+- Misty Terrain no longer weakens dragon, and boosts fairy moves by 1.3.

 [^1]: Should fainted Pokemon gain EXP?
 If so, they should not be revived on levelup.